gomorpheus/morpheus-docs/provisioning/library/option_types.rst

  Description for reference in Option Type list view FIELD NAME
- This is the input fieldName property that the value gets assigned to EXPORT AS TAG
+ This is the input fieldName property that the value gets assigned to

+ .. note:: Field names should only contain letters and numbers or '-', '_', or '.' for separation.

+EXPORT AS TAG
  Creates Tags for fieldName/value (key/value) on Instances DEPENDENT FIELD